forhadahmed/refactor/README.md

 # Introduction

-`refactor` is a tool that analyzes source files ("curly-bracket" languages: C/C++/JS/Java/Go/etc...) and identifies blocks of code that appear to be similar.
+`refactor` is a tool that analyzes source files (most programming languages: C/C++/JS/Python/Java/Go/etc...) and identifies blocks of code that appear to be similar.

 The intended uscases are:
 - refactoring similar blocks of code into common functions/templates *(not a part of this tool)*